qiniu/formstate-x/dumi/docs/guide/composition/index.md

 <code src="./input-list.tsx"></code>

-The above demo shows a form in which user can submit more than one phone number.
+The above demo shows how to make a form in which user can submit more than one phone number with `ArrayFormState`.
 We can validate each phone number on the field state, also validate the number list on the array form state.
-Note that the array form state can also be child state of another form state - it's totally composible.
+Note that the array form state can also be child state of another form state - it's totally composable.